 Relief from the money hound breathing down your neck.

 Happiness.
 You can be thankful and grateful for the gifts you give and receive.
 Go out and spend time with friends and family and enjoy yourself to the fullest.

 Less worry.
 It’s a great feeling not to have to think about your next set of bills putting you one step away from living under the freeway.

 Improvements in physical and mental health.
 You will have more energy to get up and exercise and you will be in a much better mood.
-Good moods breed better sleep, more fulfilment in daily activities, a greater peace of mind leading to less stress and anxiety.
+Good moods breed better sleep, more fulfillment in daily activities, a greater peace of mind leading to less stress and anxiety.
 Feelings of safety and security will be yours.

 Every day can feel like Christmas.
 Wake up early with excitement and wonder.
 Not able to contain your joy just to live and experience every day in the moment.

 You worry less about being fired, about someone else always controlling your happiness.

 To give gifts, travel, help out financially and feel happy and not resentful or worried about it the contributions you made.
 Won’t it be great not to worry about paying off the Christmas season for the next six months?